Sean Reid-Foley: New York Mets

-On January 27, 2021, Reid-Foley was traded to the New York Mets alongside right handed pitchers Yennsy Díaz and Josh Winckowski in exchange for LHP Steven Matz.
-Reid-Foley made his first appearance for the Mets on April 22, 2021, in relief against the Chicago Cubs.
+On January 27, 2021, Reid-Foley was traded to the New York Mets with right handed pitchers Yennsy Díaz and Josh Winckowski for starter Steven Matz.
+Reid-Foley made his first appearance for the Mets on April 22, in relief against the Chicago Cubs.
 He pitched three perfect innings and recorded four strikeouts.
 After the game, he was sent back down to the Mets' alternate site.
-He was recalled on May 11, after Jacob deGrom was placed on the injured list.
-After replacing starting pitcher Taijuan Walker in a game on May 17 against the Atlanta Braves, Reid-Foley struck out five batters in three perfect innings and earned his first win of the season.
-He also got on base for the first time in his career by drawing a walk in the fifth inning.
+He was recalled on May 11 after Jacob deGrom was placed on the injured list.
+After relieving starter Taijuan Walker in a game on May 17 against the Atlanta Braves, Reid-Foley struck out five batters in three perfect innings and earned his first win of the season.
+He also got on base for the first time in his career, drawing a walk in the fifth inning.
 On May 31, he was demoted to the Triple-A Syracuse Mets to create room on the active roster for Seth Lugo.

 On May 1, 2022, Reid-Foley was placed on the injured list with a partially torn ulnar collateral ligament in his right elbow.
 On May 11, Reid-Foley underwent Tommy John surgery, ending his 2022 season.
-On November 18, 2022, Reid-Foley was non tendered and became a free agent.
-He re-signed with the Mets on a minor league contract on December 6.
+On November 18, Reid-Foley was non-tendered and became a free agent.

+On December 6, 2022, he re-signed with the Mets on a minor league contract.
+In 22 combined appearances split between Triple-A Syracuse, the High-A Brooklyn Cyclones, and the Single-A St. Lucie Mets, he posted a cumulative 4.09 ERA with 33 strikeouts in 22 innings of work.
+On August 23, 2023, the Mets added Reid-Foley to their roster.
+In 8 games, he posted a 3.52 ERA with 16 strikeouts over 7 2/3 innings pitched.

+On June 22, 2024, Reid-Foley was placed on the injured list with right shoulder impingement and was transferred to the 60-day injured list on September 5, ending his season.
+He made 23 appearances for the Mets in 2024, compiling a 1.66 ERA with 25 strikeouts over 21 2/3 innings of work.

+On March 6, 2025, the Mets placed Reid-Foley on outright waivers; he later cleared waivers and was sent outright to Triple-A Syracuse after being removed from the 40-man roster.
+In 15 appearances for Syracuse, he struggled to a 1–2 record and an 8.36 ERA with 24 strikeouts over 14 innings of work.
+On May 23, Reid-Foley was released by the Mets organization.

+Arizona Diamondbacks

+On May 29, 2025, Reid-Foley signed a minor league contract with the Arizona Diamondbacks.
+In 16 appearances for the Triple-A Reno Aces, he posted an 0–1 record with 1 save, a 5.79 ERA, and 15 strikeouts over 14 innings of work.
+Reid-Foley was released by the Diamondbacks organization on July 23.